somework/p2p-path-finder/docs/local-development.md

 Once baseline numbers exist, wire them into `phpbench.json` assertions or CI guard-rails so the metrics fail fast when regressions exceed the agreed envelope.

+For flamegraph-style breakdowns of those datasets (including allocation hotspots and proposed mitigations) see the [hotspot profiling notes](performance/hotspot-profile.md).